opencord/service-profile/README.md

  - Update Services source trees: `make update_services`
  - View logs: `make showlogs_bootstrap` and `make showlogs`
  - See what containers are running: `make ps`
- - Open a shell on the XOS Bootstrap UI container: `make enter-bootstra-ui`
+ - Open a shell on the XOS Bootstrap UI container: `make enter-bootstrap-ui`
  - Open a shell on the XOS UI container: `make enter-ui`
  - Open a shell on the Database container: `make enter-db`